Interesting

 Tell-tale signs of accounting fraud include growing revenues without a corresponding growth in cash flows, consistent sales growth while competitors are struggling, and a significant surge in a company’s performance within the final reporting period of the fiscal year.

-READ ALSO: What exactly is dank?
+READ ALSO: What is the true origin of the cross?

 What is fraud related to financial report?